gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-BulacuGiessen2005">

 Bulacu, Monica, and Erik van der Giessen.
 2013.
-“Effect of Bending and Torsion Rigidity on Self-Diffusion in Polymer Melts: A Molecular-Dynamics Study.” *JCTC* 9 (8): 3282–92.
+"Effect of Bending and Torsion Rigidity on Self-Diffusion in Polymer Melts: A Molecular-Dynamics Study." *JCTC* 9 (8): 3282-92.

 .. raw:: html